nclaeys/demo-bigdata-europe-talk/transform_databricks/README.md

 - **Job Scheduling**: Jobs are **not** scheduled to run automatically
 - **Usage**: Ideal for experimentation and iterative development

-## Architecture diagram

 ### Project Configuration

-The deployment targets are centrally defined in the `targets.yaml` file is in the transform_databricks directory, providing a single source of truth for environment configuration across all data products in the workspace.
+The deployment targets are centrally defined in the `targets.yaml` file is in the `transform_databricks` directory, providing a single source of truth for environment configuration across all data products in the workspace.

 ### Asset Bundle Structure